tomasklapka/forum.pirati.cz-rdf/README.md

 HTTP requests can be cached in Redis (usefulf for debugging with repeated requests for the same url).

 TODO:
-* abstract graph loading/saving
-* do not keep the graph data in memory
-* better error handling (try catch for cheerio.load and $rdf.parse) and handle all rejects.
+* better error handling (try catch for cheerio.load) and handle all rejects.
 * address data requires parsing and validation
 * find properties for user's: signature, rank, occupation, defaultGroup, interests, profession, totalPosts, likesGot, likesGave, showOnMap